-Examples of unacceptable behaviour Potential Actions/Consequences which pupils may face (incidents are reviewed on an individual basis) Calling out/talking in class or assembly Interrupting Ignoring instructions Silly noises Rough play Pushing in line Running in the corridor Lying Failure to hand in homework or to complete work to a satisfactory standard Rule reminder Verbal warning If behaviour continues, move to the next level Repeat occurrence of the above Being disruptive or cheeky Name calling Disrespectful/threatening gestures Taunting/Teasing Aggressive play Warning and rule reminder Apology Reflection time B (behaviour) mark recorded in diary/iSAMS (Yrs 4-6) O (organisation) mark recorded in diary/iSAMS; (Yrs 4-6) Detention held by the subject teacher/HoD.
-(Yrs 4-6) Repeat occurrence of the above Deliberately harming someone Deliberate damage to property Swearing Defiance Head of Year involved Parents informed SLT informed Repeat occurrence of the above Physical violence Bringing inappropriate/dangerous objects into school Verbal abuse and use of discriminatory language towards staff/children Inappropriate use, or content, on a digital device/social media e.g. sharing an image of anyone under the age of 18 Serious damage to property SLT involved and Head notified Meeting with parents Internal suspension In consultation with Headteacher Support Card issued (Yrs 4-6) Repeat occurrence of the above, having applied previous actions and consequences Extremely dangerous/violent or threatening behaviour that poses a safety risk to themselves or others Stealing Serious physical abuse to staff/children Serious foul/discriminatory language or gestures SLT/Headteacher invovled Meeting with parents External suspension In consultation with Headteacher Calling out/talking in class or assembly Interrupting Ignoring instructions Silly noises Rough play Pushing in line Running in the corridor Lying Failure to hand in homework or to complete work to a satisfactory standard Repeat occurrence of the above Being disruptive or cheeky Name calling Disrespectful/threatening gestures Taunting/Teasing Aggressive play Repeat occurrence of the above Deliberately harming someone Deliberate damage to property Swearing Defiance Repeat occurrence of the above Physical violence Bringing inappropriate/dangerous objects into school Verbal abuse and use of discriminatory language towards staff/children Inappropriate use, or content, on a digital device/social media e.g. sharing an image of anyone under the age of 18 Serious damage to property Extremely dangerous/violent or threatening behaviour that poses a safety risk to themselves or others Stealing Serious physical abuse to staff/children
+Level Examples of unacceptable behaviour and poor academic standards Potential actions/consequences which pupils may face 1 Calling out/talking in class or assembly Interrupting Ignoring instructions Silly noises Rough play Pushing in line Running in the corridor Lying Failure to hand in homework or to complete work to a satisfactory standard Rule reminder Verbal warning If behaviour continues, move to the next level 2 Repeat occurrence of the above Being disruptive or cheeky Name calling Disrespectful/threatening gestures Taunting/Teasing Aggressive play e.g. hair pulling Warning and rule reminder Apology Reflection time B mark recorded in diary/iSAMS O mark recorded in diary/iSAMS; detention held by the subject teacher/HoD.
+3 Repeat occurrence of the above Deliberately harming someone Deliberate damage to property Swearing Defiance Sent to Head of Year SLT consulted Parents informed 4 Repeat occurrence of the above Physical violence Bringing inappropriate/dangerous objects into school Verbal abuse and use of discriminatory language to staff/children Inappropriate use, or content, on a digital device/social media e.g. sharing an image of anyone under the age of 18 Serious damage to property Sent to SLT and Head notified Meeting with parents Internal suspension In consultation with Headteacher Report/Support Card issued 5 Repeat occurrence of the above, having applied previous actions and consequences Extremely dangerous/violent or threatening behaviour that poses a safety risk to themselves or others Stealing Serious physical abuse to staff/children Serious foul/discriminatory language or gestures Serious false accusations towards staff and pupils The Headteacher can impose the ultimate sanction of interesting actions.
+SLT/Headteacher Meeting with parents External suspension In consultation with Headteacher Required removal